imjoy-team/ImJoy/docs/i2k_tutorial.md

 api.export(ImJoyPlugin())
 ```

-### Training deep learning model
+### Training deep learning models

 We also provide a demo plugin for interactive training of deep learning models during annotation, here is the [project repo](https://github.com/imjoy-team/imjoy-interactive-segmentation).

-!> imjoy-interactive-segmentation is a work-in-progress project, due to the bug in Google Colab, the current implemetation is not straight forward -- we had to send the async task into background thread and pool the result.
+!> imjoy-interactive-segmentation is a work-in-progress project, due to the bug in Google Colab, the current implementation is not straight-forward -- we had to send the async task into background thread and pool the result.

 Nevertheless, you can try them locally or using MyBinder or Colab:
 [![launch ImJoy](https://imjoy.io/static/badge/launch-imjoy-badge.svg)](https://imjoy.io/#/app?workspace=kaibu&plugin=https://raw.githubusercontent.com/imjoy-team/imjoy-interactive-segmentation/master/interactive_trainer.py)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/imjoy-team/imjoy-interactive-segmentation/master?filepath=Tutorial.ipynb)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/imjoy-team/imjoy-interactive-segmentation/blob/master/Tutorial.ipynb)

 ### Deploy your models and plugin to BioImage.IO

 There are many advantages to share pretrained deep learning models, not only the models can be used directly by others to process data (e.g. the cellpose model), but also pretrained models can be used to reduce training time, and also good for the environment (keep in mind that the carbon footprint of training models are high!).

 We are currently working with several other groups in the bioimage community to build a bioimage model zoo at [BioImage.IO](http://bioimage.io/).
 The initiative covers a common [model description file format](https://github.com/bioimage-io/configuration), the website powered by ImJoy and plugins (called `BioEngine`).

 ## 6. Integrate ImJoy to your software/web site

 With the idea of open integration in mind, ImJoy and its plugins can be used in many different ways:

- * ImJoy plugins can not only be used in the [ImJoy app](https://imjoy-team.github.io/imjoy-starter/#/), but also in [ImJoy lite](https://imjoy.io/lite), [ImageJ.JS](https://ij.imjoy.io), [BioImage.IO](http://bioimage.io/) and more recently the interactive [ImJoy docs](https://imjoy.io/docs/) which we are using now for this tutorial.
+- ImJoy plugins can not only be used in the [ImJoy app](https://imjoy-team.github.io/imjoy-starter/#/), but also in [ImJoy lite](https://imjoy.io/lite), [ImageJ.JS](https://ij.imjoy.io), [BioImage.IO](http://bioimage.io/) and more recently the interactive [ImJoy docs](https://imjoy.io/docs/) which we are using now for this tutorial.
- * Other software, web applications and website can also support[imjoy-rpc](https://github.com/imjoy-team/imjoy-rpc) which will further make it accessible to the entire ImJoy ecosystem.
+- Other software packages, web applications and website can also support[imjoy-rpc](https://github.com/imjoy-team/imjoy-rpc) which will further make it accessible to the entire ImJoy ecosystem.
 This includes: ITK/VTK Viewer, Vizarr, Kaibu, ImageJ.JS and CellPose.

 If you are interested in integrating ImJoy to your project, please see instructions [here](https://github.com/imjoy-team/imjoy-core/blob/master/docs/integration.md)

 ### Two-way integration with ImageJ.JS